AyabulelaMkhwanazi/alx-system_engineering-devops/command_line_for_the_win/README.md

 > Below are steps that I used to upload files from my local machine to my remote machine (sandbox environmet) using SFTP:

 1. Open a terminal from your local machine
-2. **Establish a SFTP connection**: Use the `sftp` command followed by your username and the hostname of the sandbox environmet
+2. **Establish a SFTP connection**: Use the `sftp` command followed by your username and the hostname of the sandbox environment

 ```bash
         sftp username@hostname